lambdaclass/concrete/ROADMAP.md

     runtime-safety requirements, trusted-boundary policy, and release gates.
     Add `scripts/tests/check_obligation_policy_views.sh` with one fixture per
     policy decision and one negative case proving stale/vacuous/solver-trusted evidence is rejected when policy says so.
+A temporary consistency gate is allowed during migration, but the item is not complete until policy enforcement reads `ObligationCore` records directly and the old side-channel qualifier collection is deleted.
 15. Make reports consume the ledger: `--report contracts`, `--report vcs`, `--report proof-status`, `--report check-proofs`, audit bundles, release bundles, JSON, snapshots, and evidence corpus gates become views over the same records.
 Add `scripts/tests/check_obligation_report_views.sh` to assert the same stable ids and statuses appear in every report surface.
+A consistency gate proves parity during migration; it does not replace the full renderer refactor.
+This item is complete only when report renderers read the hub model, not `Report.VC` / proof-status side structures.
 16. Make `concrete prove` consume the ledger: `--json`, `--show-obligation`, `--emit-lean`, `--emit-artifacts`, `--workspace`, `--check`, `--replay`, `--nearest-lemmas`, and future `--minimize` should not reconstruct obligation context independently.
 Add `scripts/tests/check_obligation_prove_views.sh` to compare prove JSON, workspace files, emitted Lean, replay commands, and check output against the ledger for the same obligation ids.
+This item is complete only when the prove surface obtains obligation context, statuses, replay commands, nearest-lemma hints, and check targets from `ObligationCore`, not from a private prove/report reconstruction path.
 17. Add a migration parity gate after each migrated obligation family: compare old and new human reports, JSON, policy behavior, stable ids, counterexamples, solver provenance, and proof-workspace output on the existing corpus before deleting the old path.
-18. Collapse the duplicate obligation models so there is ONE truth source, then delete the old report-specific walkers. `ObligationCore` is today a lossy projection of `Report.VC` (it drops `smtHash`/`smtQuery`/`solver`/ `dischargeMode`/`leanReplay`, and never carried the contract/proof-link presentation fields), so consumers still read `VC`/`ProofCore.Obligation` directly and `ObligationCore` is a leaf, not the hub.
-Making it the hub is a prerequisite for #14/#16 being real consumers rather than consistency gates, so this is staged, each sub-step verified byte-identical before the next:
+18. Collapse the duplicate obligation models so there is ONE truth source, then delete the old report/prove/policy-specific models and walkers.
+    `ObligationCore` is today a lossy
+    projection of `Report.VC` (it drops `smtHash`/`smtQuery`/`solver`/
+    `dischargeMode`/`leanReplay`, and never carried the contract/proof-link
+    presentation fields), so consumers still read `VC`/`ProofCore.Obligation` directly and `ObligationCore` is a leaf, not the hub.
+Making it the hub is a prerequisite for #14/#15/#16 being real consumers rather than consistency gates, so this is staged, each sub-step verified byte-identical before the next:
     - 18a.
 Widen `ObligationCore.Obligation` to a SUPERSET of the VC surface (solver provenance, discharge mode, replay) and make `ofVC` lossless.
 Pure